During those times when daily hassles make you feel super stressed out, do you automatically think, “I need a drink?”

 Why You Shouldn’t Rely on Alcohol to De-Stress

 Alcohol can be addictive.
-Studies also show that drinking alcohol regularly can lead to greater levels of anxiety, stress, and depression.
+Studies also show drinking alcohol regularly can lead to greater anxiety, stress, and depression.
 Imagine if using Band-Aids caused your cuts to deepen and bleed more.
 That’s what drinking alcohol to de-stress does; it makes it much more difficult to relax when you’re not drinking.
 Alcohol worsens the problem you are aiming to treat.

 What about Food Addiction to De-Stress?